Regular models of modular curves in prime level over ${\mathbb Z}_p^{\mathrm{ur}}$: Regular models for non-split Cartan structures

 That vertical part is a copy of $\overline{{\cal M}} ({\cal P} )_{\overline{\F}_p} $, with multiplicity $(p-1)/2$.

 If $s_{\cal P}$ is the number of supersingular points of $\overline{{\cal M}} ({\cal P}) (\overline{\F}_p)$, the $s_{\cal P}$ horizontal chains of (Drinfeld) components are all copies of branches of the following shape: a rational curve $\PPP^1$ with multiplicity $p+1$, on which, at two points, another $\PPP^1$ stands up, one with multiplicity $1$, and one with multiplicity $(p+1)/2$.
-All singularities in the special fiber which are intersection points between Igusa and Drinfeld parts have completed local rings
+All singularities in the special fiber which are intersection points between Igusa and Drinfeld parts have completed local rings with same completion as